xylar/moab/README.md

-`PARTITION_VAL=<int_list>`: If a tag name is specified to the '`PARTITION`' option, then treat as partitions only those sets for which the tag *value* is a single integer for which the value is one of integers in thie specified list.
+`PARTITION_VAL=<int_list>`: If a tag name is specified to the '`PARTITION`' option, then treat as partitions only those sets for which the tag *value* is a single integer for which the value is one of the integers in the specified list.

 `PARTITION_DISTRIBUTE`: Deprecated.
 Implied by "`PARTITION`" option.

 `PARTITION_BY_RANK`: Assume 1-1 mapping between MPI rank and part ID.
-Assing parts to processors for which `rank == part id`.
+Assigning parts to processors for which `rank == part id`.

 `MPI_IO_RANK=<RANK>`: For IO modes in which a single processor handles all disk access, the MPI rank of the processor to use.
 Default is **0**.